PhotoboothProject/photobooth/docs/faq/go2rtc-troubleshooting.md

 sudo chmod 755 /etc/go2rtc.yaml
 ```

-You might want to check the following information

-## Problem Solving: go2rtc Preview via gphoto2
+---

-### About the `capture` wrapper
+## About the `capture` wrapper used to capture images

-`capture` is simply a wrapper and accepts exactly the same parameters as |gphoto2`.
+`capture` is simply a wrapper and accepts exactly the same parameters as `gphoto2` / `rpicam-apps` / `fswebcam`.
 The only difference is that the wrapper does the following:

 1. Stops Go2rtc

-2. Executes `gphoto2` with the corresponding parameters (if only `%s` is passed, it uses by default `--set-config output=Off --capture-image-and-download --filename=%s`)
+2. Executes `gphoto2` / `rpicam-still` / `fswebcam` with the corresponding parameters.

+If only `%s` is passed, it uses by default the following arguments:
+- on `gphoto2`: `--set-config output=Off --capture-image-and-download --filename=%s`
+- on `rpicam-still`: `-n -q 100 -o %s`
+- on `fswebcam`: `--no-banner -d /dev/video0 -r 1280x720 %s`

+**Note:**: `%s` gets replaced by Photobooth with the corresponding path and filename.

+Run `capture --help` inside your terminal to get information about the usage of the `capture` wrapper.

 3. Restarts go2rtc

-That means: anything that works with the command gphoto2 will also work with capture, and the word can simply be replaced.
+That means: anything that works with the command gphoto2 / rpicam-still / fswebcam will also work with capture, and the word can simply be replaced.

 What’s not covered there is a timing issue related to previewing via go2rtc.

-The preview is created using gphoto2 and streamed by go2rtc.
-In some rare cases, the preview may not be fully stopped when the capture is triggered.
-Usually, it's just milliseconds that cause problems.
+---

+## Problem Solving: go2rtc Preview via gphoto2

 ### Error: could not claim the USB Device

 Another process is using the camera.
 That's what the log says.
 Therefore, it can't record.

-This issue is generally addressed inside the troubleshooting for gphoto2, but could also happen because of timing problems.
+If you're using `gphoto2` this issue is generally addressed inside the troubleshooting for gphoto2, but could also happen because of timing problems.

+The preview is created using gphoto2 and streamed by go2rtc.
+In some rare cases, the preview may not be fully stopped when the capture is triggered.
+Usually, it's just milliseconds that cause problems.
+Continue reading on [Delay capture](https://photoboothproject.github.io/faq/go2rtc-troubleshooting/#delay-capture) to know how to fix possible timing issues.

 #### Delay capture